BiblioHEdS-GE/Panique-a-la-Biblio/README.md

 ‘Panique à la biblio!’ is an educational board game that introduces the following information skills:
 Research tools, evaluating and accessing information, research strategies, citing and referencing, plagiarism.

-The ‘Panique à la biblio!’ game is based on the ‘Escape the lab’ game (https://github.com/dis-unige/escape-the-lab) developed by the University of Geneva and distributed under a CC BY 4.0 licence.
+The ‘Panique à la biblio!’ game is based on the ‘Escape the lab’ game (https://github.com/dis-unige/escape-the-lab) developed by the University of Geneva and distributed under a CC-BY 4.0 licence.
 The Geneva School of Health Library has decided to take up the concept and adapt the game to the theme of information skills, in connection with health issues.
 The game is only available in French.